-- 1. Submission of completed nursing application by March 1st. - 2.
-A minimum cumulative GPA of 2.75. - 3.
-A minimum grade of "C" in BIO204 or BIO205, and MTH103 or its equivalent. - 4.
-Test of Essential Academic Skills (TEAS) score of 65% of higher - a.
-Preference is given to students with a minimum score of 65.
-The following is a helpful study link: https: //tinyurl. com/y7frsuh7 - 5.
-A certified criminal background check - a.
+- I. Grades from high school Biology and Chemistry: A minimum grade of "C" in these courses is strongly preferred. - II.
+A minimum cumulative GPA of 2.75 is required. - III.
+A minimum grade of "C" is required in any course required for the nursing major. - IV.
+Pre-admissions aptitude testing (TEAS) - a.
+Preference is given to students with a minimal score of 65.
+Applicants may repeat the test twice within a 12-month period. - V. A certified criminal background check - a.
 The School of Nursing uses a specific company to complete the criminal background checks.
-You will be given information on how to purchase this at the time of application.
+You will be given information on how to purchase this at the time of application. - VI.
+A written essay.
+Instructions are shared on the AUSON application.